endymion1818/deliciousreverie/content/post/music-of-mike-oldfield.md

 The album is nonetheless fantastic and one I listen to very frequently.

-Others that I would recommend are "Tubular Bells 3" and "Tr3s Lunas".
+Others that I would recommend from this era are "Tubular Bells 3" and "Tr3s Lunas".

-But there are two albums near the beginning and end of this group that are totally different: "Voyager", which consists mostly of arrangements of folk music, and "Man on the Rocks", a heavily vocal-led album which seems to have been a bit of a catharthis from the solely classical "Music of the Spheres".
+But there are two albums near the beginning and end of this group that are totally different: "Voyager", which consists mostly of arrangements of folk music, and "Man on the Rocks", a heavily vocal-led collection which seems to have been a bit of a catharthis from the solely classical "Music of the Spheres".

 ## Origin Story